 Develop a Clear Internal Hiring Policy

 A well-defined internal hiring policy provides a framework for the entire process, ensuring fairness, transparency, and consistency.
-The policy should outline the eligibility criteria for internal candidates, the application process, the selection criteria, and the process for providing feedback to candidates.
+Now, the policy should outline the eligibility criteria for internal candidates, the application process, the selection criteria, and the process for providing feedback to candidates.
 This policy should be communicated to all employees and readily available for reference.

 Create a Transparent Selection Process